Security & Compliance Basics

 Defining Security Baselines in Python IaC

-Translating CIS/NIST controls into Pulumi and CDKTF resource constraints
+Translating CIS/NIST Controls into Pulumi and CDKTF Resource Constraints

 Map regulatory requirements directly to resource constructors using typed validation layers.
 Enforce mandatory encryption flags and restrict public access during object instantiation.
 Run pulumi preview --diff to verify constraint propagation before state mutation.
+For CDKTF, run cdktf synth and then parse the generated JSON with a policy tool before executing cdktf deploy.

-Implementing pre-flight validation hooks in Python IaC workflows
+Implementing Pre-Flight Validation Hooks in Python IaC Workflows

 Secure State Management & Secret Injection